DeepSegment/FCN-GoogLeNet/README.md

 **Model Downloads**

 We provide models trained on two different datasets - [PASCAL VOC 2012](https://drive.google.com/open?id=0B4wMcSmM_17Ya25lY0pabmNRSUE) and [MIT Scene Parsing](https://drive.google.com/open?id=0B4wMcSmM_17YcEVka3BCT09mTUU).
 Please download the corresponding folder, rename it to ```logs``` and put them in your local repo to replace the old one.
-For more details, please go [here](#here).
+For more details, please read the subsection [*Visualize and test results*](#here) for help.

 **Detailed Origins**